Transylvania, a land of legends and mysteries that have crossed borders, drawing people into knowing more.

 As part of the Schism in Hungarian Jewry in the 19th century, a big part of the community left the orthodox Judaism, and adopted the Status Quo Ante monicker – a monicker specifically used by some Jewish communities in Transylvania.

 197 meters above the city, on what is known as Cornesti Plateau lies Targu Mures Zoo, in the middle of the oak tree forest.
 It was opened for the very first time in 1960 and it only had 10 animals: wolves, bears, pheasants, wild boars, and deers.
 The Zoo is now annually visited by over 180,000 tourists, both Romanians and foreigners.

-It expanded on an area of over 40 hectares, plus 5 hectares semi-reservation for wolves and bears, a 10 hectares semi-reservation for European herbivorous species.
+It expanded on an area of over 40 hectares, plus 5 hectares of semi-reservation for wolves and bears, and a 10 hectare semi-reservation for European herbivorous species.
 You can visit the Targu Mures Zoo daily, from 8 AM to 6 PM.

 - Children 2-12 and retirees: 5 RON